Fans Speculate That JoJo Siwa Is Coming Out As Gay After She Shares TikTok Video Singing ‘Born This Way’

 Siwa took to TikTok to share a short clip of herself wearing a colorful, rainbow-style shirt and singing along to a part of the song that speaks about being proud of yourself no matter what your sexual orientation.

-“No matter gay, straight, or bi/Lesbian, transgendered life/I’m on the right track baby/I was born to survive,” Lady Gaga sang in the portion of the song that Siwa shared as she sung along with a smile.
+“No matter gay, straight, or bi/Lesbian, transgendered life/I’m on the right track baby/I was born to survive,” Lady Gaga sang in the portion of the song that Siwa shared as she sang along with a smile.

 The video sparked immediate speculation that she could be coming out as gay herself, though she had not yet followed up the post with any kind of statement about her intention.
 Still, many fans took to social media to praise the post and discuss the impact it could have on others.